 Do you think this holds?
 Is Francis too sharp, or is he right: is our sense of freedom so bound up with the freedom to consume that they are difficult to separate? [pause]

 It may help to consider these questions in light of the coronavirus pandemic.
-As markets halted and our patterns of consumption shifted, have we proven to be the kind of people who respond in new ways?
-Have new ways of sustaining an integral ecology opened up to us, or have we all just been anxious to get back to business as usual?
+As markets halted and our patterns of consumption shifted, did we prove to be the kind of people who respond in new ways?
+How did new ways of sustaining an integral ecology open up to us?
+Were we anxious to get back to business as usual or did we allow a different way of thinking and living to penetrate to our core?
 Pause to think this through in terms of your own experience. [pause].

 Creator, you give us life.